neu-se/CS4530-Fall-2022/Assignments/ip2/ip2.md

 // Set up a listener to process updates to interactables.
 // Currently only knows how to process updates for ViewingArea's, and
 // ignores any other updates for any other kind of interactable.
-// For ViewingArea's: dispatches an updateModel call to the viewingArea that
+// For ViewingArea's: Uses the 'newPlayer' object's 'towmEmitter' to forward
+// the interactableUpdate to the other players in the town.
+Also dispatches an
-// corresponds to the interactable being updated.
-Does not throw an error if
+// updateModel call to the viewingArea that corresponds to the interactable being
-// the specified viewing area does not exist. socket.on('interactableUpdate', (update: Interactable) => {});
+// updated.
+Does not throw an error if the specified viewing area does not exist. socket.on('interactableUpdate', (update: Interactable) => {});
 {% endhighlight %}
 </details>